How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 - Lower and repeat for 10 repetitions

-To modify, use soup cans or light dumbbells for resistance.
+Use soup cans or light dumbbells for resistance if you want more challenge.
 This exercise improves upper body strength needed for daily tasks like putting items on shelves.

 Shoulder blade squeezes

-This posture-improving exercise counters the rounded shoulder position common among seniors:
+This exercise improves posture and counters the rounded shoulder position common among seniors:

 - Sit with feet flat and legs hip-width apart